Can Unit Testing and Core Data become BFFs?

 • Persistent Container is a fairly new member of the Core Data family.
 It was introduced in iOS 10 to help simplify the creation of the managed object model, persistent store coordinator and any managed object contexts.

-• Persistent Store Coordinator acts as an aggregator between the various different contexts to ensure the integrity of the persistent store(s).
+• Persistent Store Coordinator acts as an aggregator between the various contexts to ensure the integrity of the persistent store(s).
 It does this by serialising read/write operations from the contexts to its store(s).
 There is only one coordinator per Core Data stack.

 • Managed Object Model is a set of entities that define each NSManagedObject subclass.
 An entity can be thought of as a table in a database.